Muslimahhh/ML/README.md

 ### 4. Activate the Virtual Environment

-Activate the virtual environment to ensure that the dependencies are installed in an isolated environment:
+Now, activate the virtual environment to make sure all the dependencies get installed in the right place:

 - On **Windows**: